 A salary of an employee generally has two components - fixed and variable compensation.
 Every month, an employee will receive a fixed comp as salary.
 Variable comp is given based on how they perform and is given at regular intervals (not necessarily monthly).

 Your variable component will be defined in your offer letter.
 Some employees may have it and some may not.
+The calculation, amount, and payout frequency depend on your role, company policy, and overall performance.

 Difference between fixed and variable compensation

-Fixed compensation |
+Fixed Compensation meaning |

-Variable compensation |
+Variable Compensation meaning |

 Fixed compensation is a set amount as per offer letter that employees receive on a regular basis. |

-Variable compensation can vary monthly, quarterly and annually as per company's policy. |
+Variable compensation can vary monthly, quarterly, and annually as per company's policy. |

-Includes basic salary, HRA, conveyance allowance and employee benefits |
+Includes basic salary, HRA, conveyance allowance, and employee benefits. |

-Includes bonuses, commissions and profit-sharing. |
+Includes bonuses, commissions, and profit-sharing. |

 Employees are eligible to receive it completely unless there is a loss of pay incurred. |

-It is paid to employees based on performace and is decided using a set of performance metrics. |
+It is paid to employees based on performance and is decided using a set of performance metrics. |

-It is a fixed amount but can change with appraisals and loss of pay |
+It is a fixed amount but can change with appraisals and loss of pay. |

-It is generally capped amount and can vary with how well an employee performs. |
+It is generally a capped amount and can vary with how well an employee performs. |

 Fixed and variable compensation ratio